Axelrom16/RISE-MAI/README.md

 └── readme.md
 ```

-Use the `main.py` file or the followingo code:
+Use the `main.py` file or the following code:
 ```python
 from RISE import *